Skip to content

 }'

-The response includes an accessToken:
+The response includes a token:

 {